- Course: BSc Food Science

 In the near future, I would definitely aim to work in an FMCG company as I am very interested in business and marketing food products now that I have the knowledge about them.

 What experiences at Leeds do you think will help you in your future career?

-Being in Leeds has taught made me a more confident person especially because the School of Food Science is so encouraging.
-I pushed myself out of my comfort zone and joined societies and applied for school-related leadership roles that I would never have imagined myself doing before.
+Being in Leeds has made me a more confident person especially because the School of Food Science is so encouraging.
+I pushed myself out of my comfort zone and joined societies and applied for School-related leadership roles that I would never have imagined myself doing before.

 What would you say to students coming to do the same course?

 The course is really science and mathematics based but don't let that freak you out because if you take it slow and go through everything properly you will be able to understand.
 Also, everyone here is really helpful if you ever need anything.
 Make sure to voice out your doubts and seek help whenever you are not sure and make use of all the facilities that the school provides you with.
 Other than that, come with an open mind and make the most of your 3 years.